Seanl80/Who-wants-to-be-a-Billionaire/README.md

 - ![#ff0000](https://placehold.co/15x15/ff0000/ff0000.png) `#ff0000`

 - I chose these colours on the quiz theme.
-- black as its dark in the studio.
+- Black as its dark in the studio.
-- white, yellow and orange fall within the range for the lighting.
+- White, yellow and orange fall within the range for the lighting.
-- green and red are universally known for correct/incorrect answers.
+- Green and red are universally known for correct/incorrect answers.
 - I have added in graphics from video but these are similar or compliment my main theme colours.

-### Wireframes
+## Wireframes

 Here are the original wireframes: